 If another person’s dog recently injured you, state law might allow you to file a lawsuit against the owner.
-At Ostroff Injury Law, our experienced attorneys know how to handle these cases and recover significant compensation for your losses.
+At Ostroff Godshall Injury and Accident Lawyers, our experienced attorneys know how to handle these cases and recover significant compensation for your losses.
 One of our local clients was slammed to the pavement when trying to protect her small dog from an attack by a pit bull that had burst through the front door of its owner’s home.
 She suffered a broken hip that required surgery to repair it.
 Although she wasn’t bitten, this is still considered a dog attack.
 Jon Ostroff settled the case for $375,000.

 Consult a Blue Bell dog bite lawyer about your legal rights to pursue compensation.
 Our winning attorneys will fight like hell to get the damages you deserve for the harm you should not have endured.

 Do Dog Owners Have to Pay for Bite Injuries?

 Some states make dog owners pay for any harm their pet causes to another person, even if that dog had never hurt anyone before.
 Other states only make dog owners pay for bite injuries if their dog had already attacked someone before and the owner did not take reasonable steps to keep their pet from hurting anyone else.
 Pennsylvania combines both approaches, as our Blue Bell dog bite attorneys can explain in a free consultation.

 If a dog bites someone in Pennsylvania and causes any injury that requires a doctor or hospital visit, the dog’s owner is legally required to pay for all the injured person’s medical expenses.
 It does not matter whether they knew their dog might bite someone based on past experiences.